The Childhood of a Leader (film): Promotion and marketing

 On 13 February 2015, Producer Chris Coen released the first image featuring Robert Pattinson, Bérénice Bejo and Liam Cunningham in their costumes.
 Another still featuring Pattinson, Bejo and Cunningham was released on 8 April 2015.
 Exclusive footage from the film screened at Marché du Film of 2015 Cannes Film Festival.
 Two clips from the film were released on 4 September 2015.
 On 25 October 2015, it was screened at Jacob Burns Film Center.

 Release

-The film released in USA on 22 July 2016, in theatres and on VOD simultaneously by IFC Films.
+The film released in the US on 22 July 2016, in theatres and on VOD simultaneously by IFC Films.
 Originally it was to be released by Metrodome Distribution in UK but few days before its release the company filed for bankruptcy, after which Soda Pictures released it in UK on 19 August 2016.